-- Disciplinary probation allows a student to remain in the college if he/she reflects good behavior and strict observance of the college's codes.
-However, any violation of the college's codes may be grounds for suspension at the dean's discretion. - Any student placed on disciplinary probation following suspension may be prohibited from being a member of campus social clubs or officially representing the college in any activity for the duration of the probation. - The dean of students, in consultation with the rules, welfare and discipline committee, may also place further restrictions on a student's involvement in campus activities.
+• Disciplinary probation allows a student to remain in the college if he/she reflects good behavior and strict observance of the college's codes.
+However, any violation of the college's codes may be grounds for suspension at the Dean's discretion.

+- Any student placed on disciplinary probation following suspension may be prohibited from being a member of campus social clubs or officially representing the college in any activity for the duration of the probation. - Any student placed on disciplinary probation following suspension may be prohibited from being employed in any on-campus job. - The Dean of Students, in consultation with the Rules, Welfare and Discipline committee, may also place further restrictions on a student's involvement in campus activities.